Breadcrumb

 You may just start bragging to your friends and family how your baby is sleeping through the night when—suddenly—that's no longer true.
 The fact is, sleeping patterns change.

-Your baby may suddenly start to cry when it's nap time or bedtime or may wake up during the night.
-Sometimes a baby gets too excited for sleep after he or she has mastered some new skill, such as jabbering or shaking the crib.
+Your baby may suddenly start to cry when it's nap time or bedtime.
+Or your baby may wake up during the night.
+Sometimes a baby gets too excited for sleep after they've mastered some new skill, such as jabbering or shaking the crib.
 Other times, hunger from a growth spurt, a change in routine, or not feeling well may interrupt a good sleep pattern.

 Try to keep a nap and bedtime routine.
 Your baby will adjust if you stay consistent.
 And remember, napping can be good for tired parents too.